neurodebian/neurodebian/sphinx/testimonials.rst

     NITRC-CE, or the NITRC Computational Environment, on the Amazon Marketplace wouldn't have happened as quickly and thus cost effectively without leveraging NeuroDebian's good works.
-We appreciative their critical contribution to the neuroimaging compute community.
+We appreciate their critical contribution to the neuroimaging compute community.

 .. quote::